sarthakag12/Library-Management-System-SQL/README.md

+# ShelfMetrics: Library Operations & Inventory Analytics

- # Project Overview
+## Project Overview
+...
-This project involves building and managing a comprehensive Library Management System using SQL.
-The goal is to design a relational database schema that efficiently tracks book inventory, branch details, employee structures, member registrations, and transaction histories (issued and returned books).
-Beyond database design, the project focuses on writing complex SQL queries to extract data-driven insights, analyze business operations, and optimize library management.
+ShelfMetrics is a relational database and analytics project designed to manage and optimize library operations.
+The core objective is to move beyond basic data storage by engineering a robust SQL schema that tracks book inventory, branch productivity, employee structures, member registrations, and transaction lifecycles (loans and returns).

+By leveraging advanced SQL queries, ShelfMetrics transforms raw transactional logs into actionable business insights—allowing stakeholders to monitor asset circulation, evaluate branch performance, identify inventory bottlenecks, and optimize overall library efficiency.

 # Database Architecture & Schema
 The system is built on a relational database design featuring 6 interconnected tables.